Broadway Flows Implementation

 TDM 8.1 enables 2 execution modes for the Custom Logic flows:

-1. Direct call - a newly added mode, where the batch process calls the Custom Logic flow directly, getting the entity list without pre-populating the entities in a dedicated table.
-This approach is available only when the flow is based on one DbCommand, i.e., runs one Select query to get the required entities.
+1. Direct Call - a newly added mode, where the batch process calls the Custom Logic flow directly, getting the entity list without pre-populating the entities in a dedicated table.
+This approach is available only when the flow is based on one single DbCommand, i.e., runs one Select query to get the required entities, and the Business entity has only one root LU.

-The direct call mode has a better performance: it does not need to complete the population of all entities in a predefined table before starting the task execution.
-The task execution consumes the output cursor of the Select statement and runs the task execution on any chunk of consumed entities.
+The Direct Call mode performs rather better: It does not need to complete the population of all entities in a predefined table before starting the task execution.
+The task execution consumes the output cursor of the Select statement and executes the task on any chunk of consumed entities.
+Due to this behavior, the Direct Call mode does not fit a Business Entity with multiple root LUs that must run on the same entity list.

 2. Indirect call - the indirect call creates and populates a dedicated table in the TDM DB.
 The table is created per execution with the following naming convention: entity_list_<task exe_id>.
 The task execution's batch process runs a Select query from the newly created table to get the task's entities.
 The table is dropped from the DB when the task execution is completed.